 Education and Experience Required:

 Licensed (for at least two years) with the California Board of Behavioral Sciences (LCSW, LMFT, LPCC) and have completed BBS-required trainings to be an approved supervisor.

 Licensed with the California Board of Psychology and eligible to provide supervision without additional training.

 At least 4 years providing behavioral health services in a public health, community mental health, crisis services, or other setting serving people who are unhoused.

 First Aid certified within 30 days of employment.

 CPR certified within 30 days of employment.

-Must be able/willing to work outside during most of shifts, travel in van with others between crises, and physically move frequently during shift.
+Must be able/willing to work outside when needed for field shifts, travel in van with others between crises, and physically move during some shifts.

 Bilingual in San Francisco threshold language.